lietu/jsis/README.md

 2. You'll need a place for the application .. think of one, download the files from [https://github.com/lietu/jsis](https://github.com/lietu/jsis) and put them there.

-3. Install the node module "ejs", assuming you've got NPM open a terminal/whatever to the place you put the files in and run "npm install ejs" and wait a few secs.
+3. Install the node modules "ejs" and "iconv", assuming you've got NPM open a terminal/whatever to the place you put the files in and run "npm install modulename" and wait a few secs (well iconv might take a while).

 4. Configure JSIS, copy config.example.js to config.js and edit it.